please sign in with Astroyogi.

 The festival of Janmashtami holds special significance in India, largely due to the religious and spiritual population present in this subcontinent.
 This festival marks the birth of Lord Krishna and is celebrated on the eighth day (Ashtami) in the holy month of Shravan (as per the Hindu lunar calendar).
-Janmashtami is widely celebrated in Uttar Pradesh, Gujarat, Rajasthan and many parts of South India.
+Janmashtami is widely celebrated in Uttar Pradesh, Gujarat, Rajasthan, Maharashtra and many parts of South India.

 Like all the mythological festivals, this one also has a very interesting story behind it.
 Legend has it that the Kingdom of Mathura was suffering under the rule of King Kansa, who was quite cruel.
 The king loved his sister, Princess Devaki, dearly.
-When Devaki got married to Vasudeva, a mighty cloud suddenly roared with a divination that the eighth son born to the two would be the cause of King Kansa's death.
+When Devaki got married to Vasudeva, a mighty cloud suddenly roared with divination that the eighth son born to the two would be the cause of King Kansa's death.
 Hearing this, King Kansa was outraged.
 He ordered for Devaki and Vasudev to be imprisoned immediately and killed the first six children born to the couple.
 Fortunately, Princess Devaki’s seventh child, who would later be named as Balram, was mystically transferred, while still in the womb, to princess Rohini in Vrindavan.

 After the eighth child’s (Lord Krishna) birth, the Gods guided Vasudev to give the baby to Nand and Yashoda in Vrindavan.
 Years later, Lord Krishna killed King Kansa and freed the kingdom of Mathura from his shackles of cruelty.

-The devotees of Lord Krishna perform the Krishna Abhishekam, which includes offering milk, ghee and water as bhog to the deity.
+The devotees of Lord Krishna perform the Krishna Abhishekam, which includes offering milk, ghee, and water as bhog to the deity.
 Many of them observe a fast during the day of Janmashtami, being allowed to have only a single meal the day before.
 Many Pandits believe that the rules followed during Ekadashi fasting should be followed during Janmashtami fasting as well.
 Those fasting, are not allowed to consume any grains, so they go phalahar, which means consuming only fruits and water.